 I also love that this butter gives me one more tool to make my meals taste decadent, while keeping them on the healthy side.
 Having trouble convincing your family to eat their veggies?
 Try topping them with a little of this lower sodium butter.
 It has that fab butter flavor, with a lower calorie count and less sodium too!

-With busy bee fall approaching, complete with back to school for many families (and a spree of nonstop travel for yours truly), simple but special meals like this Garlic Salmon with Lemon Butter will be on repeat in our kitchen.
+With busy bee fall approaching, complete with back to school for many families (and a spree of nonstop travel for yours truly), simple but special meals like this Garlic Salmon with Lemon Butter will be on repeat in our kitchen (try this delicious Grilled Salmon in Foil or Baked Cod for other easy dinners).

 Quick to prep and delicious to eat, this recipe shifts the focus away from the time we don’t have by allowing us to make the most of the time we do have.